olabs-org/owallet.js/README.md

 <sub>If something didn't work - write me, I'll fix it :)</sub>

 !!!
-Support only single address wallet !!!
+Support only single address wallet and does not support private assets !!!

 ## How to start?